yzf750/web-application/sql-injection-union.md

 ```

-Get Data from columns MORE NOTES NEEDED
+Get Data from Columns MORE NOTES NEEDED
 ---------------------
 ```
 ADD CONCAT technique!!!!!!!!!!!!!!!!!!!